sabracadabra510/Wishblaster/readme.md

 Wishblaster allows the user to create virtual wishlists for each member of their family.
 Each user can view and add to the wishlists shared within their family.
-From Grandma to cousin Sonia, users are able to keep track of which milestone comes when and who wants what and where it to purchase it from.
+From Grandma to cousin Sonia, users are able to keep track of which milestone comes when and who wants what and where to purchase it from.

 Keep the family milestones fun and stress-free by taking the guesswork out of trying to remember them and what to get people!

+Future plans for this project include updating login/password features to ensure user privacy using the OAUTH API, full integration of Twilio API, and adding an add milestone feature similar to add to wishlist.